JEMA’S NEW HQ OPENS

 By the 1930’s, Midtown was almost entirely re-developed as commercial enterprises expanded westward from downtown.
 Nearly all of the houses from an earlier era were demolished and replaced with new businesses.

-Now, there is only one remaining house from this bygone era: the "Twin Daughter's Building" at 2823 Olive Street.
-It was constructed in 1874 by a father for his twin daughters.
-The 6,500 sq. ft. structure is being transformed into JEMA's new office.
-Design work has begun and construction is slated to be complete by January 2019.
+Now, there is only one remaining house from this bygone era: the “Twin Daughter’s Building” at 2823 Olive Street.
+It was constructed in 1860 by a father for his twin daughters.
+The 7,150 sq. ft. structure is now transformed into JEMA’s new office.